cobalthq/cobalt-product-public-docs/content/en/Getting started/details.md

 ### Controls

 Tell us about how you've regulated access to your systems.
-For example, many organizations set up firewalls that limit access to specified traffic to reduce the risk of Denial-of-Service attacks.
+For example, administrators may set up firewall rules that limit access to specified traffic to reduce the risk of Denial-of-Service attacks.

 You could use systems like: